 Each year during Holocaust Memorial Week, a number of events take place, each reflecting a different theme.
 These events include talks, lectures, exhibitions, film screenings and more.

-The theme for our very first Holocaust Memorial Week in 2009 was 'STAND UP TO HATRED', and was chosen by the National Holocaust Memorial Day Trust.
-This theme was chosen in order to highlight the extreme consequences of hatred, and help us to look at our behaviour toward others and explore how each of us can help make our communities stronger and safer.
+The first week with a specific theme was in 2009, when 'STAND UP TO HATRED' was chosen by the National Holocaust Memorial Day Trust.
+This theme was chosen to highlight the extreme consequences of hatred, and help us to look at our behaviour toward others and explore how each of us can help make our communities stronger and safer.

 Over the years, other themes have included; disability and euthanasia, issues including prejudice, intolerance, discrimination and stigmatization, the experiences of the Roma and Sinti, the persecution of gay men under the Nazi regime, and the struggle for the human rights and dignity of LGBT people since 1945.